 Rule number two: formatting the data is essential, whether it’s about time, date, or money.
 Therefore, make the pricing understandable and clear.
 This means also using commas correctly, not using decimal points, and using only whole numbers.
 For example, consider using ₩ 1,200 instead of ₩ 1120.00.

-Do an LQA test before publishing
+Do Korean Localization Quality Assurance (LQA) test before publishing

 Even if having a good quality assurance, LQA testing process can improve their games.
 Many game publishers seem to skip this step.
 And the consequences are not the best.